mathiskakal/moonshot/documents/rexmax-specifications.md

 5. AI for *Vibe Coding*: “Create an app that solves problem X for user Y.”  Opens wild new possibilities, but QA effort climbs fast.

-In this scale, I was globally on level 2 and sometimes tried level 3, with mixed results.
+In this scale, I was mainly on levels 2 and sometimes 3 (with mixed results).

 For writing this document, I essentially used AI for research, rephrasing sentences that sounded too repetitive, formatting data into markdown tables (very handy!) and probably the best use case: generating mermaid diagrams!